shaytsaban/economics-acc-colman/README.md

 ---

+## 🎥 Course Recordings
+Revisit the entire course with this **comprehensive YouTube playlist**!
+🖥️ **Watch all course recordings here:** [Economics ACC YouTube Playlist](https://www.youtube.com/playlist?list=PLdQWatGxaBrPGCREhBn5WEPiRICkkMZ9F)

+💡 **Highlights:**
+- 📚 Full course coverage.
+- 🎬 Clear explanations to complement the materials in this repository.
+- 📝 A perfect resource to review and solidify your understanding of key concepts.

+---

 ## 🤔 How to Use This Repository:
 1. **Download Files:**
    - Click the file name or **View raw** to download.